olaughlk/CIS367-ComputerGraphics/README.md

 Create an HTML file.
 Open it in your browser.
 Done.
 If you want others to be able to see what you've worked on, you'll need a webserver.
 If you're in my class, you'll have a separate walkthrough of how to host your code on Google Cloud.

 The links below serve as easy access to the demonstration examples from the book chapters.
 New/custom examples are denoted by \*\*.
+Note that, to view the code, all you have to do is `View Source` in your browser (note, you may need to follow the link to the JavaScript file in most cases).

 - Chapter 1
   - \*\* [Hello world (black box)](demos/hello-world.html)